August 19, 2021

 - Where we believe that it is necessary to avoid liability or violations of the law;

-- To protect the rights, property, life, health, security and safety of us, the Website or anyone else;
+- To protect the rights, property, life, health, security and safety of us, the Sites or anyone else;

 - To an actual or potential buyer (and its agents and advisers) in connection with any actual or proposed purchase, merger or acquisition of all or any part of our business, provided that we inform the buyer it must use your information only for the purposes disclosed in this Policy;

-- At your request or direction, such as when you choose to share information with a social network about your activities on the Website; or
+- At your request or direction, such as when you choose to share information with a social network about your activities on the Sites; or

 - To any other person with notice to you and your consent to the disclosure.

-Notwithstanding the above, we may share information that does not identify you (including information that has been aggregated or de-identified) except as prohibited by applicable law.
-For information on your rights and choices regarding how we share information about you, please see the “Your Rights and Choices” section below.
+Notwithstanding the above, we may share information that does not identify you and could not reasonably be used to identify you (including information that has been aggregated, anonymized, or de-identified) except as prohibited by applicable law.

 - Links.
-Our Website includes links that hyperlink to websites, platforms, and other services not operated or controlled by us.
+Our Sites include links that hyperlink to websites, platforms, and other services not operated or controlled by us.

 - Brand Pages and Chatbots.
 We may offer our content through social media.
-Any information you provide to us when you engage with our content is treated in accordance with this Policy.
-Also, if you publicly reference our Website on social media (e.g., by using a hashtag associated with athenahealth in a tweet or post), we may use your reference on or in connection with our Website.
+Any information you provide to us when you engage with our social media content is treated in accordance with this Policy.
+Also, if you publicly reference our Sites on social media (e.g., by using a hashtag associated with athenahealth in a tweet or post), we may use your reference on or in connection with our Sites.

 - Mobile Devices.
-You may also limit our use of information collected from or about your mobile device for purposes of serving targeted ads to you by going to your device settings and selecting “Limit Ad Tracking” (for iOS devices) or “Opt-out of Interest-Based Ads” (for Android devices).
+You may also limit our use of information collected from or about your mobile device for purposes of serving targeted ads to you by going to your device settings and deselecting “Allow Apps to Request to Track” (for iOS devices) or “Opt-out of Interest-Based Ads” (for Android devices).

 Please note that if you opt-out using any of these methods, the opt-out will only apply to the specific browser or device from which you opt-out.
 We are not responsible for the effectiveness of, or compliance with, any opt-out options or programs, or the accuracy of any other entities’ statements regarding their opt-out options or programs.

-This Website is intended for a general audience and is not intended for minors under the age of eighteen. athenahealth does not wish to obtain any information from or about such minors through this Website.
-If you are under eighteen years old, do not use this Website.
-Our Website includes social media features, including “sharing” functions on Facebook and Twitter.
-Your interactions with these features are governed by the privacy policies of the companies providing these features, and we do not control and are not responsible for the privacy practices of, or the data available on, the websites of third parties.
+The Sites are intended for a general audience and are not intended for minors under the age of eighteen. athenahealth does not wish to obtain any information from or about such minors through the Sites.
+If you are under eighteen years old, do not use the Sites.

-We do not knowingly gather personal information (as defined by the U.S. Children’s Privacy Protection Act, or “COPPA”) in a manner not permitted by COPPA.
-If you are a parent or guardian and you believe we have collected information from your child in a manner not permitted by law, contact us at firstname.lastname@example.org.
+We do not knowingly gather personal information (as defined by the U.S. Children’s Privacy Protection Act, or “COPPA”) about children under the age of 13.
+If you are a parent or guardian and you believe we have collected information from your child in a manner not permitted by law, contact us using the information in the “Contact” section below.
 We will remove the data to the extent required by applicable laws.

 We do not knowingly “sell,” as that term is defined under the CCPA, the personal information of minors under 16 years old who are California residents.